Visa to travel to the US

 To determine if you can travel to the United States under the visa waiver program, you need to understand whether you need a visa or an ESTA .
 You can consult our article on what are the ESTA requirements in order to verify your eligibility to obtain ESTA.

 US visa photo

-Your photo ID must be less than six months old.
-She must respect the directives presented in the image in terms of face position and dimensions of the photo ID.
+This is what an American visa looks like.
+This has been modified to remove the personal information of the holder.
+Your passport photo must be less than six months old.
+It must respect the guidelines presented in the image in terms of face position and dimensions of the passport photo.

 When applying for a visa on the CEAC US website, you will download the photo and it will be analyzed.
 The site will analyze the photo, if it suits you you will get the message: “Photo passed quality standards”.

 How to apply for a visa for the United States?